Submitted by admin on Sun, 12/04/2011 - 23:29

 History

-The Jewish Folk Chorus has been in existence since 1926.
+The Jewish Folk Chorus of San Francisco has been in existence since 1926.
 Our vast repertoire of Jewish music includes songs in Yiddish, Hebrew, Ladino and Russian.
 We also stay true to our roots in the labor movement by preserving and performing works from our library of Yiddish labor songs.
 Our origins are rooted in the labor movement, and we usually add a labor and/or protest song to the repertoire each season.
-Through its 97-year existence, the Chorus has sung many interesting and difficult Jewish musical works, without forgetting the simple folk music of our ancestors.
+Through its 99-year existence, the Chorus has sung many interesting and difficult Jewish musical works, without forgetting the simple folk music of our ancestors.
 We preserve a rich, diverse and deeply satisfying musical heritage.

-We average about 6 - 8 concerts each season, at different venues around the Bay Area.
+We average 6 - 8 concerts each season, at different venues around the Bay Area.
 Most of our concerts take place in San Francisco.
 We crown every season with our annual concert, which usually takes place in June.
 For more information, see our concert page.

 Get Involved